Andriotte History, Family Crest & Coats of Arms

 Early Notables of the Andriotte family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Andriotte Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Andriotte Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Andriotte family to the New World and Oceana
+Migration of the Andriotte family

 Some of the first settlers of this family name or some of its variants were: M. Andreo settled in St. Augustine, Florida, in 1822; Paul Andriot settled in Philadelphia in 1868; Owen Androwe settled in Barbados or St. Christopher in 1635.